OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-05-Good-Hygiene-For-Apps.md

 ### Bonus: Recognized Devices, Cookies, Keys
 This is also a good opportunity to explore the "recognized logins" section of each platform.
-Even though old logins and expired keys are less likely to serve as a vector for an outsider, it's a great opportunity to spot any suspicious logins or behavior.
+Even though old logins and expired keys are less likely to serve as a vector for an outsider, it's a great opportunity to spot any suspicious logins or behavior.<br />

 #### Github
 * Active sessions: <https://github.com/settings/security>